 The bill amends the Michigan Liquor Control Code of 1998 by updating definitions and classifications related to the sale of alcoholic beverages.
-It introduces new definitions for terms such as "Church," "Class A hotel," "Class B hotel," and "Financial records," while also clarifying the definition of "Class C license."
-The bill removes outdated definitions and modifies existing ones to ensure they align with current practices and regulations.
+It introduces new definitions for terms such as "Church," "Class A hotel," "Class B hotel," and "Class C license," which clarify the criteria for these establishments in relation to their licensing and operational requirements.
+Notably, the definition of "Class C license" has been reinserted, and the definitions for "Class A hotel" and "Class B hotel" have been modified to specify the number of rooms required for licensing, while also removing previous population-based criteria.

 House Introduced Bill: 436.1107